-An initiative in Scotland, sees Glasgow being the next UK city to operate a LEZ (low emission zone) scheme.
-So, effectively, that means that certain diesel vehicles will have to pay a charge, for driving through the city area.
-Scotland’s Transport Minister, Humza Yousaf, said: “Our position is that local authorities should be ambitious, and that all vehicles, including private cars, should be included in a LEZ in a phased manner.”
-So, we assume, that means no motorhomes exemption!
-Scotland is in some ways reliant on the tourist trade, are they are in a difficult position?
-We, recognise they really need to attract more visitors.
-Especially, we believe UK and European motorhome owners!
-So, why would you visit Glasgow and be taxed for the privilege?
-Thus, a comment like “local authorities should be ambitious” sounds like call to let the dogs out and get charging!
+Why is pollution a problem this was the name of the initiative in Scotland with Glasgow being the next UK city to operate a LEZ (low emission zone) scheme that means certain diesel vehicles will have to pay a charge for driving through the city area?
+Scotland’s transport minister Humza Yousaf said; “our position is that local authorities should be ambitious and all vehicles including private cars, should be included in a LEZ in a phased manner” therefore, we assume that means no motorhomes exemption.
+Scotland is in some ways reliant on the tourist trade are they in a difficult position?
+We recognise they really need to attract more visitors especially, the UK and European motorhome owners.
+Why would you visit Glasgow and be taxed for the privilege?
+Thus, a comment like “local authorities, should be ambitious” sounds like a call to let the dogs out and get charged.

-Whilst, clarification on how all these different charges will operate, as seen in France, this may be confusing.
-Thus, industry bodies are investigating.
-The NCC (National Caravan Council) and the Caravan and Motorhome Club and Camping and Caravanning Club.
-We believe they are lobbying behind the scenes, to make motorhomes exempt.
-However, we believe that we all must get real with this problem.
-Lobbying government is not the answer, helping motorhome manufacturers, become more greener faster sounds better.
+Clarification is needed on how the different charges will operate as seen in France this may be confusing industry bodies are investigating with the likes of the NCC (National Caravan Council) Caravan and Motorhome Club Camping and the Caravanning Club investigating.
+They would appear to be lobbying behind the scenes to make motorhomes exempt however, we believe that we all must get real with this problem lobbying the government is not the answer helping motorhome manufacturers to become greener faster sounds better.